 Just fill out a copy of our Artists Profile form and bring it, along with a few product photos, to the next ACF general meeting.
 Can't make it to the next meeting?
-You can also email your completed form and photos to email@example.com or send it to our PO Box:
+You can also send your completed form and photos to our email or to our PO Box:

 Artist and Craftsmen of the Flathead